python/cpython/Doc/howto/regex.rst

 pattern don't match, the matching engine will then back up and try again with fewer repetitions.

-A step-by-step example will make this more obvious.
+A step-by-step example will make this clearer.
 Let's consider the expression ``a[bcd]*b``.
 This matches the letter ``'a'``, zero or more letters from the class ``[bcd]``, and finally ends with a ``'b'``.
 Now imagine matching this RE against the string ``'abcbd'``.